The 2021 Guide to Cannabis Payment Processing Solutions

 The risk of accepting debit or credit cards isn’t limited to the card company.
 The state may also get involved; inquiring why your business is not compliant with their regulations.
 Sometimes, it’s both.
 Those weeks of missing income can easily end a young company, and running afoul of regulations can mean a lost license.
 Just like that, a dispensary could be out of business.

 Takeaway: Think long-term

 While it’s tempting to turn to debit or credit cards to make it easy, it’s worth doing it by the books from the beginning.
 The risk (shutdown, loss of profit, loss of license) is simply not worth the reward.

 Don’t go for short-term profits and jeopardize the long-term health of the business.
 Luckily cannabis software providers and legislators are hard at work to resolve this issue and solutions are coming.

-The benefit of cashless ATM payments on marijuana-related businesses
+The benefit of point of banking on marijuana-related businesses

 There’s now more than 7,500 dispensaries across the U.S. As both consumers and entrepreneurs embrace cannabis, and more states become legal, that number will continue to increase.

 Just being a place that sells cannabis is no longer enough though — customers and patients have choices and high expectations.
 Dispensaries need to differentiate on customer experience, and that includes how easy it is to check out.
 Just a quick look at keywords on Google shows that consumers are actively looking for dispensaries near them that take cards.
-Having a cashless ATM or ACH solution will instantly separate you from the competition.
+Having a point of banking or ACH solution will instantly separate you from the competition.